 Recommendation metadata is typically handled quite well by streaming services since much of their platforms operate from recommendations and discovery.
 However, it’s important to keep up to date with how their services change to understand the underlying technology through press releases and technology updates.

-Reprtoir has built a CMS especially designed for music metadata management: Audio Manager.
+Reprtoir has built a CMS especially designed for music metadata management: Catalog Management Solution.
 Users can upload their catalogs, fill in the details and keep updating all their tracks and albums.
-You can then access the rest of our features to manage musical works, royalties, playlists…
+You can then access the rest of our features to manage releases, royalties, playlists…